December 6, 2019

 Dr. J.P.
-(Jack) London, CACI Executive Chairman and Chairman of the Board, owns a photograph of the signing of the Peace Treaty with the Japanese.
-Dr. London’s photo is signed by Fleet Admiral Chester Nimitz, who is shown at the signing table on September 2, 1945.
-Today the USS Missouri is moored on Battleship Row in Pearl Harbor, Hawaii alongside the USS Arizona.
+(Jack) London, CACI Executive Chairman and Chairman of the Board, owns a photograph of that signing of the surrender document with the Japanese.
+The photo is signed by Fleet Admiral Chester Nimitz, who is shown at the signing table on September 2, 1945.